James Abourezk: Early life and education

-James George Abourezk (جيمس جورج أبو رزق) was born in Wood, South Dakota, to a family of Lebanese Greek Orthodox Christians.
-He was one of five children and both of his parents were immigrants from Lebanon: his mother Lena Abourezk (née Mickel; لينا ميكل أبو رزق) was a homemaker, and his father Charles Abourezk (تشارلز أبو رزق) was an owner of two general stores.
+James George Abourezk was born in Wood, South Dakota, to a family of Lebanese Greek Orthodox Christians.
+He was one of five children and both of his parents were immigrants from Lebanon: his mother Lena Abourezk (née Mickel) was a homemaker, and his father Charles Abourezk was an owner of two general stores.
 Growing up on the Rosebud Indian Reservation, he spoke only Arabic at home and did not learn English until he went to elementary school.
 At the age of 16, he was expelled from school for playing a prank on a teacher and left home to live with his brother Tom.
 He completed high school in 1948.

 Between 1948 and 1952, Abourezk served in the United States Navy before and during the Korean War.
 Following 12 weeks of boot camp, he enrolled in Electricians' Mates School, after which he was sent to support Navy ships stationed in Japan.

 Following military service, Abourezk worked on a ranch, in a casino, and as a judo instructor.
-For a time, he ran the Gay Lady (later known as the Gaslight) Bar in Rockerville, South Dakota, where he employed future Governor of South Dakota Bill Janklow as a bartender, and where future American Indian Movement Russell Means and his brother Ted also worked.
-He earned a degree in civil engineering from the South Dakota School of Mines and Technology in Rapid City, South Dakota in 1961, and worked as a civil engineer in California, before returning to South Dakota to work on the Minuteman silos being built as part of the new 44th Strategic Missile Wing at Ellsworth Air Force Base.
-At the age of 32, he decided to pursue law, and earned a Juris Doctor degree from University of South Dakota School of Law in Vermillion, South Dakota in 1966.
+For a time, he ran the Gay Lady (later known as the Gaslight) Bar in Rockerville, South Dakota, where he employed future governor Bill Janklow as a bartender, and where future American Indian Movement activist Russell Means and his brother Ted also worked.

+Abourezk earned a degree in civil engineering from the South Dakota School of Mines and Technology in Rapid City, South Dakota in 1961, and worked as a civil engineer in California before returning to South Dakota to work on the Minuteman silos being built as part of the new 44th Strategic Missile Wing at Ellsworth Air Force Base.
+At the age of 32, he decided to pursue law, and earned a Juris Doctor degree from University of South Dakota School of Law in Vermillion, South Dakota, in 1966.